samugaridev/godotdialoguemanagersyntax/README.md

 This extension provides language support for the Dialogue Manager addon for Godot.

+*This extension is not assosiated??? with the creators of Godot or Godot Dialogue Manager

 ## Features

 Provides syntax highlighting for .dialogue files created by the Dialogue Manager addon for the Godot game engine.